jserv/mini-arm-os/README.md

 ## Steps to launch the kernel on real devices:
 ### STEP 1
-Select a target name for your device,such as `f429disco`.
+Select a target name for your device, such as `f429disco`.

-In this guide, we assume its name is `example_device` with vendor name "LPC".
+In this guide, we assume its name is `example_device` with vendor name "f429disco".

-Create `example_device` directory in "platform" and `LPCexample_device` directory in "cmsis" directory.
+Create `example_device` directory in "platform" and `f429disco` directory in "cmsis" directory.

 Create "include" and "src" directory in `platform/example_device/`